-• How are personal stories important when studying about conflict and discrimination?

-С.н.
-Personal stories are important when studying conflict x discrimination because you can learn a deeper understanding of what the conflict (Holocoust) looks like on a personal level.
-Only studying broad concepts mean that you lack the Rersonal perspective.
+How are personal stories important when studying about conflict and discrimination?
+Personal Stories are important when studying conflict & discrimination because you can learn a deeper understanding of what the conflict (Holocoust) looks like on a personal level.
+Only studying broad concepts mean that you lock the Rersonal Perspective.
 Conflict & discrimination are very personal and understanding the personal impact can be helpful to understand the impact that it can have on you personally.
-That depth and perspective is lost L if you only study the membroad topics revision
+That depth and perspective is lock.